MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler.md

 1. Select **Save** if you made changes.

-## Enable Application Insights and the .NET profiler
+## Enable Application Insights and the .NET Profiler

 You can enable Profiler either when:
 - [Your Application Insights resource and App Service resource are in the same subscription](#for-application-insights-and-app-service-in-the-same-subscription), or